PrismLauncher/prismlauncher.org/src/wiki/help-pages/Java-settings.md

 ![](/img/Java-settings-memory.png)

 Java memory settings.
-You'd use half of your ram for an optimal experience, with the maximum of 4096mb due to how GC works.
+NOTE: MORE RAM ALLOCATED DOESN'T MEAN BETTER PERFORMANCE!
+In fact, in most use cases 4GB of ram allocated should be more than enough

 ## Java Runtime
 ![](/img/Java-settings-runtime.png)